CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/configure-scanner.md

 - **Prefix:** `002`
 - **Suffix:** `003`

-Follow the steps below to configure the scanner.
+Follow the steps below to configure the USB scanner.

 ### Before you start

 Make sure you have access to the configuration barcodes for the **Honeywell MS5145 LS USB** scanner.

-### Configure the scanner
+### Configure the USB scanner

-To configure the scanner, follow these steps:
+To configure the USB scanner, follow these steps:

 1. Scan the **Enable Factory Defaults** barcode.